 Ring: Third-party integrations

-With Amazon acquiring Ring earlier this year, the conversation regarding integrations has become a lot more interesting.
+With Amazon acquiring Ring last year, the conversation regarding integrations has become a lot more interesting.
 You could already link up your Ring devices with Alexa and get a live feed, for example, if you have an Amazon Echo Show - and now you can answer the door and get two-way audio too.
 And it's not just Echo Show users that should get excited.
 Any Alexa device will play nicely, with Alexa Announcements.
 Check out our guide to using Ring and Alexa.

 However, this naturally puts the other major players, Apple and Google, in relative limbo.
 You can get around the lack of integration with Google Assistant through IFTTT, but whether this remains in place is currently unknown.